 Argyll and Bute Council, Sustrans Scotland and Islay Community Access Group combined to deliver the South Islay Distilleries Path.
-The new Skm traffic free surfaced route is situated along the south coast of the island, between Port Ellen and Ardbeg.
+The new 5km traffic free surfaced route is situated along the south coast of the island, between Port Ellen and Ardbeg.

-schools, and local whiskey distilleries.
-This was an innovative partnership between the public and private sectors with Sustrans Community Links, Climate Challenge fund and Commonwealth Games Legacy grant funding being matched by contributions from a numl of local distilleries who directly benefit from the path.
+The new route links the various communities, including schools, and local whiskey distilleries.
+This was an innovative partnership between the public and private sectors with Sustrans Community Links, Climate Challenge fund and Commonwealth Games Legacy grant funding being matched by contributions from a number of local distilleries who directly benefit from the path.

 Constructing such a considerable length of a path in a remote location such as Islay was both technically and financially challenging and, as such, every effort was made to source materials locally and uses local contractors in order to keep project costs viable and achieve maximum benefit to the local economy.
-The local topography also proved challenging due to the requirement to construct through densely wooded requirement to construct through density wooded areas, sections with deep peat and the requirement to remove several rock outcrops.
-In addition, a number of pedestrian/cycle bridges were required and coastal rotection at more exposed sections of the path.
+The local topography also proved challenging due to the requirement to construct through densely wooded areas, sections with deep peat and the requirement to remove several rock outcrops.
+In addition, a number of pedestrian/cycle bridges were required and coastal protection at more exposed sections of the path.